-Customized bioidentical hormones are often advertised as being a safer, more effective, natural, and an individualized alternative to conventional hormone therapy.
-However, these claims remain unsupported by any large-scale, well designed studies.
-Also, the lack of FDA oversight for compounded hormones generates additional risks regarding the purity and safety of custom compounded bioidentical hormones.
-Although custom hormone combinations often include blends of the same ingredients found in FDA-approved bioidentical hormones (i.e., plant-derived 17β-estradiol or micronized progesterone), some custom compounded preparations include additional hormone varieties (i.e., estriol, pregnenolone, and DHEA).
-These additional hormones have not undergone adequate testing and are therefore not included in any FDA-approved products.
+Compounded bioidentical hormones are advertised as being a safer, more effective, natural and individualized alternative to conventional hormone therapy.
+However, these claims remain unsupported.
+Also, the lack of FDA oversight for compounded hormones generates additional risks regarding the purity and safety of compounded bioidentical hormones.
+Although custom hormone combinations often include blends of the same ingredients found in FDA-approved bioidentical hormones, some include additional hormones.
+These additional hormones have not had adequate testing and are not included in any FDA-approved products.

 Why are bioidentical hormones used?

-As men and women age, the levels of some key hormones in the body go down.
-These include estrogen, progesterone and testosterone.
-This can lead to certain symptoms.
-Some are very common to women who are past the age of having periods (menopause).
+The levels of certain hormones in your body go down with age.
+These hormones include estrogen, progesterone and testosterone.
 Some common effects of low hormones include:

 How common are bioidentical hormones?

 One study suggests that approximately 1 to 2.5 million women in the U.S. over age 40 are using compounded bioidentical hormones.

 Bioidentical hormones come in many forms.
 These include:

 - Implanted pellets.

 Your healthcare provider will decide which method is best for you.
 You may try more than one way before you find one that works well for you.